pandastrike/orca/README.md

 ## Getting Started

 You can try Orca on your local machine.
-We'll use an example application.
+We'll use the example application, echo.

 1. Since this version is still under development, you'll need to clone the Orca repo and install it from source.